ghaith96/Tawjihi-backend-server/README.md

 # Tawjihi Backend Server
-The RESTful API to be utilized by the Android Tawjihi Application.
+The RESTful API to be utilized by my [Tawjihi Application](https://github.com/ghaith96/Tawjihi-Android-App) project.

 ---
 **Search**